-Lake Trail (Laurel Hill Lake) is a 1.8 mile lightly trafficked point-to-point trail located near Somerset, PA that features a river and is rated as difficult.
+Lake Trail (Laurel Hill Lake) is a 1.8 mile lightly trafficked point-to-point trail located near Somerset, Pennsylvania that features a river and is rated as difficult.
 The trail is primarily used for hiking, birding, and snowshoeing and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash